majidm55/Tinyapp/README.md

 # Tinyapp

-TInyApp is a full web application built with Node and Express that allows usersto shorten long URLs.
+TInyApp is a full web application built with Node and Express that allows users to shorten long URLs.

 ## Final Product

 ## Dependencies